pydio/cells-client/README.md

 (make sure to follow the instructions displayed on Homebrew)
 ```

-_MacOS users should update their bash version_
+_MacOS users should update their bash version to v5, (by default it is using v3)_

 Then to add the completion in a persistent manner: